Đầm Cút - the 3km "moat" that surrounds Hoa Lu Cave

 If time is available, head back to Van Long for a late lunch and some local color then catch the afternoon migration of the vibrant bird life at Van Long Lake before heading back to your hotel.
 If you are feeling adventurous, there is also accommodation in the Van Long area which will make for a truly unique visit.

-An annual festival is held at the end of the reed flowering season to celebrate the birthday, life and works of the Dinh Bo Linh, on the 8th day of the tenth lunar month (around September-October)
+An annual festival is held at the end of the reed flowering season to celebrate the birthday, life and works of the Dinh Bo Linh.
+For those interested, it falls on the 8th day of the tenth lunar month (around September-October)

 While a reasonable distance from Ninh Binh City, it is fairly easy to find and makes a very scenic journey.
 First make your way to the marina of the Van Long nature reserve then turn left and continue straight on the long Van Lang dike concourse until you see the large sign for Thung Lau on the right.
 Of course, with Google maps directions are somewhat redundant but if you lose internet, these directions might help.